Maximizing Savings in Field Service Operations

 200 monthly cases · 50 field technicians · direct costs only (no overhead)

 Read it this way: Travel and on-site labor dominate the cost structure.
-These are the categories most sensitive to remote closure rate and first-time fix improvements — which is exactly where Remote Assist delivers.
+These categories are most sensitive to remote closure rates and first-time fix improvements — exactly where Remote Assist excels.

-For this representative operation, direct field service costs run close to $2.4 million per year.
-The three biggest line items — technician travel, on-site labor, and spare parts — account for over 80% of the total.
-These are precisely the cost categories that shift when you improve remote resolution and first-time fix rates.
+For this representative operation, direct field service costs approach $2.4 million per year.
+The three largest line items — technician travel, on-site labor, and spare parts — account for over 80% of the total.
+These are the cost categories that shift when you enhance remote resolution and first-time fix rates.

 The Biggest Lever: Remote Support Closure

-Of all the factors that drive savings, remote support closure rate is the single most important one.
+Of all the factors that drive savings, remote support closure rate is the most critical.
 It answers a simple question: what percentage of support cases can be fully resolved remotely, without dispatching a technician to the site?

-Every case that gets resolved remotely is a truck roll that doesn't happen.
-No travel cost.
-No technician downtime in transit.
-No hotel, no per-diem, no vehicle wear.
-For many organizations, the fully-loaded cost of a single on-site visit lands between $800 and $2,500 — so even a modest improvement in remote closure moves the needle fast.
+Every case resolved remotely means one less truck roll.
+This results in no travel costs, no technician downtime, and no additional expenses like hotels or per-diem.
+For many organizations, the fully-loaded cost of a single on-site visit ranges from $800 to $2,500 — so even a modest improvement in remote closure can yield significant savings.

-With frontline.io Remote Assist, a remote expert can see exactly what the on-site person sees — live video, AR annotations, shared 3D models, step-by-step guidance.
-Problems that previously required someone to fly out and "take a look" can now be diagnosed, guided, and resolved in a single remote session.
+With frontline.io Remote Assist, a remote expert can see exactly what the on-site person sees — live video, AR annotations, shared 3D models, and step-by-step guidance.
+Problems that previously required an on-site visit can now be diagnosed and resolved in a single remote session.

 A conservative assumption is a 10-percentage-point improvement in remote closure rate.
-Organizations with mature adoption often see 15–25 points of improvement.
+Organizations with mature adoption often see improvements of 15–25 points.

 Impact of Remote Closure Rate on Annual Costs